Farmington Elks 1765 announce March 'students of the month'

 Farmington High School

-Tessa Hand, the daughter of Karie and Jimmy Hand, has been on the Mineral Area College dean's list for the summer and fall of 2021, and spring 2022.
-As a member of FBLA, she took first place in the state for Business Plan and fifth in Financial Math.
-With the ACES program, she placed third in Sectional and first in Engineering Graphics, as well as first in the region for Engineering Graphics, all in 2020.
+Tessa Hand, the daughter of Karie and Jimmy Hand, has been on the Mineral Area College dean's list for the summer and fall 2021, and spring 2022.
+An FBLA member, she took first place in the state for Business Plan and fifth in Financial Math.
+With the ACES program, she placed third in Sectional and first in Engineering Graphics — as well as first in the region for Engineering Graphics— all in 2020.
 Hand also ranked third in physics for the region in 2021.

 People are also reading…